Nexmo/nexmo-developer/_documentation/redact/code-snippets/redact-using-id.md

 # Redact using an ID

-In this Code Snippet you see how to redact a message using an ID
+In this code snippet you see how to redact a message using an ID

 ## Example